HubBox Software Development Kit (SDK) Integration

 singleWidgetManager.events.subscribe(singleWidgetManager.topics.subscribe.COLLECT_POINT_SELECTED, onCollectPointSelected);

-Key: Implement robust logic within COLLECT_POINT_CONFIRMED and COLLECT_POINT_UNSELECTED to update frontend fields, communicate with your backend, and trigger necessary UI changes/recalculations.
+Implement robust logic within COLLECT_POINT_CONFIRMED and COLLECT_POINT_UNSELECTED to update frontend fields, communicate with your backend, and trigger necessary UI changes and recalculations.

-For detailed event schemas and more topics, see the Manager.js reference documentation.
+For detailed event schemas and additional topics, see the /docs/manager-js.

-After a user confirms a pickup point, display a clear confirmation message.
+After a user confirms a pickup point, display a clear confirmation message showing the selected location.

 function showPickupConfirmation(collectPointData) {